The NMSU DED Program is now accepting admission applications for Fall 2020.

 This program is offered jointly by the College of Business Department of Economics, Applied Statistics & International Business (EASIB) and the Agricultural Economics and Agricultural Business and Extension Economics Department (AEAB), College of Agriculture, Consumer and Environmental Sciences (ACES).

 NMSU is the first university in the country to offer this program.
-The Doctor of Economic Development (DED) is a professional degree primarily intended to provide advanced applied training for economic development professionals (rather than academic economists), and can be seen as the link between academic research in economic development and real world economic development problems.
+The Doctor of Economic Development (DED) is a professional (NOT PhD) degree primarily intended to provide advanced applied training for economic development professionals (rather than academic economists), and can be seen as the link between academic research in economic development and real world economic development problems.

 Economic development is a complex process.
 Its study and practice draws on a wide variety of academic knowledge and experience.
 DED graduates will be prepared to navigate the world between the theoretical and analytical world of academic economics and the very practical problems of economic development at all levels.